 Grant Description:

-This project focuses on increasing high school graduation rates and college aspirations for at-risk and vulnerable Latinx and Native American teens while increasing their workforce readiness, technology skills, resilience, and social protective factors.
-DIVE4Tech’s goals are to improve student attendance and grades, increase the sense of belonging among Latinx and Native American students and families in schools and communities, increase family engagement, increase teen use of technology for developing workforce skills, and increase the percentage of Latinx and Native American students graduating high school and attending higher education.
-This project will accomplish these goals by focusing on four core areas that have been shown to consistently promote and improve academic success: parental involvement, success coaching and case management, 4-H Clubs, and college visits.
-In this project, Latinx and Native American youth in Grades 6–12 (ages 11–19) will be served over 5 years.
+This project focuses on increasing high school graduation rates and college aspirations for teens while also building workforce readiness, technology skills, resilience, and protective factors that support success.
+DIVE4Tech’s goals are to improve student attendance and grades, strengthen student engagement in schools and communities, increase family involvement, expand teen use of technology for developing workforce skills, and increase the percentage of participating students graduating from high school and pursuing higher education.

 Contact(s):